avimehenwal/avimehenwal.in/content/linux/ssh/index.md

 - Application layer protocol, `sshd` server on standard port `22`
 - older protocols like `telnet` would sent everything in plain text.
 Not secure over internet
   - packets could be sniffed and read by packet Sniffer
+- Each user on machine has its own `/home/user/.ssh` directory

 <!-- more -->